ConnieHirsch/pickapet/README.md

 ### About

 Every website needs to have an About/Contact!
 Pretend for now it's explaining how the pets are carefully curated, hand-selected from the freshest boutique shelters and rescue groups, et cetera -- meanwhile, I'm repeating the markdown explanation about this site, which seems to be a useful thing to do.

+### Scroll To Top Button

+For long pages (especially small screens) it seemed necessary to have a To Top button appear when the user is far enough down the page to need it.
+I was able to adapt a lovely example 'Scroll to top Button for Angular' (https://medium.com/@appl4e/scroll-to-top-button-for-angular-99ddeebb8c3a) by Apple Mahmood.

 ### Manage